huangli712/iQIST/docs/src/ch07/hello.md

 **(4)** Try other CT-HYB quantum impurity solvers

 In addition to the **NARCISSUS** component, you still can choose the **MANJUSHAKA** component to solve this single-band Hubbard model.
 The only task you have to do is call the proper executable programs.
-The *solver.ctqmc.in* file can remain unchanged.
+The *solver.ctqmc.in* file can remain almost unchanged.